gu-gridh/Omeka-S-module-AdvancedResourceTemplate/README.md

 - [ ] Export/import all templates together as spreadsheet.
 - [ ] Validate imported templates with the standard form?
 - [ ] Validate items with data (unique value, strict template, etc.).
+- [ ] Finalize the review-import form with duplicated properties and custom vocabs.

 Warning